 Dorothy married Richard J Young at St George, Hanover Square in 1927.
 In 1939 Dorothy was living at 20, Moulton Street, Westminster where she was a domestic servant.
 Richard is not listed.
 Richard J Young died in 1970.
 Dorothy Grace Young died in 1974.

 - George Stanley Pocock.
 Born 16 April 1909.
 Baptised 26 May 1909 at St Matthews, Great Peter Street, Westminster.
 He married Betty E Large in 1939 in Westminster.
 When the 1939 register was taken they were living at 86, Pine Gardens, Ruislip, Middx where George was a brewers labourer.
 He died in 1979 in Hillingdon, London.

 Susan Pocock died on 5 December 1919 at 2k Peabody Buildings, Vauxhall Bridge Road, Victoria.
-Samuel remarried on 4 October 1922 at St Stephens, Westminster.
+Samuel remarried on 26 November 1922 at St Stephens, Westminster.
 He was a 48 year old widower, a brewers drayman.
 His second wife was Elizabeth Charlotte Barnes, a 35 year old widow, daughter of William Hayward, labourer.
 Samuel Henry Pocock died in 1943 in Maidstone, Kent.

 In 1891 Charles and Emily's daughter, Sarah Jane Pocock was a 14 year old general servant living with and working for Ann Brett and her sister Mary, both spinsters in their forties at 157 Devonshire Road, Bexhill.
 In 1901 Sarah, aged 23, was a general servant living with and working for Henry Wheeler, aged 77, a retired surveyor and his family in Hastings.
 In 1911 she was a 33 year old servant living with and working for David Parry Jones, a 35 year old hotel manager at 11 Kimberly Road, Cardiff.
 Sarah may have died in 1929 in Battle.

 In 1901 Charles and Annie's daughter Edith Pocock was a 22 year old general servant living with and presumably working for William King, a lodging house keeper.
 She married James Henry Creasey on 25 December 1903 at Hailsham.
 James was the son of Horace Creasey and Emily Ransom who married on 11 May 1878 at Catsfield.
 In 1911 James and Edith were living at Church Road, Catsfield and 27 year old James was a carrier's carter.
 They are believed to have had three sons: